 - Dobama Theatre is an off-Broadway theater that mainly features plays written by local artists

 - Cleveland Public Theater has a national reputation for developing new plays and producing innovative interpretations of classic works.

 - Cleveland Cinemas: This locally-owned set of movie theaters has multiple locations in the Cleveland area and specializes in independent films.

 - Atlas Cinemas at Shaker Square and EastGate: Mainstream films.

 Sports are HUGE in Cleveland.
-You can’t go very far without bumping into an Indians, Cavs, or Browns fan.
+You can’t go very far without bumping into a Guardians, Cavs, or Browns fan.
 Cleveland also has a minor league hockey team.
 Stay here long enough, and you may discover your inner sports fan, if you haven’t already.

 The Greater Cleveland Regional Transit Authority was voted best in the U.S. in 2007.
 Bus lines and light rail (the Rapid) are available.
 The Rapid is the best way to get to and from the airport, as well as to the sporting venues downtown.
 One-way trips (without transfers) are $2.50.
 A one-day pass (unlimited rides, valid for both bus and Rapid) is $5.50.
 Weekly and monthly passes are available as is mobile ticketing.
 Bus and Rapid schedules are available online.
 The trip planner is great if you are trying to determine the best way to get from point-to-point.